The New Arcadian Press flourishes under the direction of Patrick Eyres.

 Patrick Eyres has benefited from the ‘invisible’ support of Wendy Frith, Chris Broughton, Peter Nix, Chris Roberts and Paul Singh.

-~ Wendy Frith gallantly undertook the challenging role of copy editor from 1985 to 2000.
+~ Wendy Frith gallantly undertook the vital and challenging role of copy editor from 1985 to 2000.
 While her vigilence ensured rigour, her consistent support and encouragement enabled the NAJ to weather coldfronts of economic and other bleaknesses.
-In 2018, she resumed the task of copy editor.
+Fortunately, in 2018, she resumed her crucial role as copy editor.

 ~ Chris Broughton (1949-2015) assisted by preparing imagery for print and for this website.
 From 1986 to 2003 he heroically prepared bromides from drawings; this truly herculean labour was begun by Andrew Griffiths, 1981-1985.

-~ Peter Nix, on his own initiative, generously created the website in 1995 and managed it until 2009, when it was re-designed by Kevin Lycett who has subsequently managed it.
+~ Peter Nix, on his own initiative, generously created the website in 1995 and managed it until 2009, when it was re-designed by Kevin Lycett who subsequently managed it until 2022.

 ~ Chris Roberts not only introduced Patrick Eyres to Adobe Pagemaker but also facilitated the NAJ’s preparation for print throughout the 1990s.

-~ Paul Singh advised on the use of Adobe InDesign, and (throughout his career) ensured the tender care with which the NAJ was consistently printed from the mid-1980s t0 2016.
+~ Paul Singh advised on the use of Adobe InDesign, and (throughout his career) ensured the tender care with which the NAJ was consistently printed from the mid-1980s to 2016.